tysker/Datamatiker3Semester.io/jpa/jpa.md

       * Heavy reliance on ORM software has been cited as a major factor in producing poorly designed databases.

 * **Explain the JPA strategy for handling Object Relational Mapping and important classes/annotations involved.**
+The strategy is to automate the mapping of objects into or from relational database tables .
+Each object relates to a tuple of a table. (tuble: linje i Databasen).
+    Some important classes/annotations:
+            i. @Entity - makes a class an entity class that will be persisted in a corresponding database    table. ii. @Transient - a transient property of an entity class will not be mapped to the database. iii. @OneToMany - annotates a relationship with a different entity. iv. @ManyToMany - another relationship resulting in an intermediate table, aka lookup table.

 * **Outline some of the fundamental differences in Database handling using plain JDBC versus JPA.**